michi84o/AccessBattle/README.md

 AccessBattle is a private fan project and not affiliated with '5pb.' in any way.

-It is still in development.
-I do not accept pull requests until I have released the first fully working version.

 Build v0.1 contains a singleplayer mode with a very stupid AI.
 Build v0.3a is a complete rewrite and contains the alpha of multiplayer mode.